 A humidifier instantly prevents common CPAP machine side effects.
 If you find yourself waking up with a dry mouth, nose or throat a humidifier will solve this.

-It is clinically proven, through several studies, that humidification improves compliance and helps CPAP and BiPAP users avoid suffering from a dry nose, mouth and throat.
+It is clinically proven, that humidification improves compliance and helps CPAP and BiPAP users avoid suffering from a dry nose, mouth and throat.
 A humidifier can be extremely beneficial for those who are often visiting countries with drier climates.

 Intus healthcare advice:

 All though we do believe that humidifiers can improve the comfort of the CPAP therapy for suffers, we would advise that if you’re new to CPAP therapy, you should try your mask and machine before you purchase a humidifier.

 What are the benefits of a CPAP humidifier?